 Publ Date Publication Title Author(s) Author Contact Editted Abstract PMID 2009 Acta Ophthalmol Azathioprine and prednisone combination treatment for adult periocular and orbital xanthogranulomato us disease Ward R. Bijlsma,1 Willem A. van den Bosch,2 Paul L. A. van Daele3 and Dion Paridaens Ward R. Bijlsma University Medical Centre Utrecht Department of Ophthalmology Heidelberglaan 100 3584 CX Utrecht The Netherlands.
 Tel: +31 88 755 1683 Fax: + 31 88 755 5417 Email: w.r.bijlsma@umcutrecht. nl Purpose: To report the authors' experience with azathioprine and prednisone combination for adult periocular and orbital xanthogranulomatous disease.
 Methods: We identified 13 adults with histology-proven periocular or orbital xanthogranuloma in two tertiary referral orbital centres from 1984 to 2008.
 Patient records were reviewed and data collected on orbital localization, immune dysfunction, applied treatment and outcome.
 Results: Five patients with periocular or orbital xanthogranulomatous disease were fully treated with prednisone and azathioprine combination, which resulted in stabilization in two and regression in three.
 Two other patients had to discontinue azathioprine because of side-effects.
-Of the non-fully treated prednisone / azathioprine yields adequate immunosuppression, often for a prolonged period of time.
+Of the non-fully treated prednisone/azathioprine patients, four out of eight progressed.
+Conclusion: In adult periocular and orbital xanthogranuloma, combined treatment with prednisone and azathioprine yields adequate immunosuppression, often for a prolonged period of time.
 2009 Oct Best Pract Res Clin Endocrinol Metab.
 Pituitary tumours: inflammatory and granulomatous expansive lesions of the pituitary Carpinteri R, Patelli I, Casanueva FF, Giustina A. Department of Medical and Surgical Sciences, University of Brescia, Endocrine Service, Montichiari Hospital, via Ciotti 154, 25018 Montichiari, Italy.
 Inflammatory and granulomatous diseases of the pituitary are rare causes of sellar masses.
 Lymphocytic hypophysitis is the most relevant of these disorders, and it is characterised by autoimmune pathogenesis with focal or diffuse inflammatory infiltration and varying degrees of pituitary gland destruction.
 Endocrine symptoms may include partial or total hypopituitarism, with adrenocorticotropic hormone (ACTH) deficiency being the earliest and most frequent alteration.
 Pituitary abscess is a rare but potentially life-threatening disease and, in 30-50% of patients, anterior pituitary hormone deficiencies or central diabetes insipidus (DI) at onset may be observed: the earliest manifestation being growth hormone deficiency (GHD), followed by follicle-stimulating hormone (FSH)/luteinising hormone (LH), thyroid-stimulating hormone (TSH) and ACTH deficiencies.
 Fungal infections of the pituitary are also very rare and include aspergillosis and coccidioidomycosis.
 Concerning pituitary involvement in systemic diseases, in sarcoidosis endocrine complications are rare, but the hypothalamus and pituitary are the glands most commonly affected.
 DI is reported in approximately 25-33 % of all neurosarcoidosis cases and is the most frequently observed endocrine disorder.
-Hyperprolactinaemia and anterior pituitary axes.
+Hyperprolactinaemia and anterior pituitary deficiencies may also occur.
+Rarely, partial or global anterior pituitary dysfunction may be present also in Wegener's granulomatosis, either at onset or in the course of the disease, resulting in deficiency of one or more of the pituitary axes.
 Other forms of granulomatous pituitary lesions include idiopathic giant cell granulomatous hypophysitis, Takayasu's disease, Cogan's syndrome and Crohn's disease.
-The hypotalalamic-pituitary descues mainfestion.
-Anterior pituitary descues with a same site or more of syndrome and Crohn's disease.
-The hypotalamic-pituitary descues is a rare cause of hypophysitis.
-In conclusion, in patients with a sellar mass and unusual clinical presented on the presence of systemic cliseases, inflammatory and granulomatous pituitary lesions should be carefully considered in differential diagnosis.
-19945028
+The hypotalamic-pituitary system is involved mainly in children with Langerhans' cells histiocytosis who develop DI, which is the most common endocrine manifestation.
+Anterior pituitary dysfunction is found more rarely and is almost invariably associated with DI.
+Pituitary involvement may also be observed in another f 19945028